iron-io/functions/docs/definitions.md

 #### path (string)

-`Path` is the unique representation from a route inside a app.
-The combination of the `Path` and the `AppName` referers to a unique route.

-Every `Path` must start with a `/` (dash)
+Represents a unique `route` in the API and is identified by the property `path` and `app`.

+Every `route` belongs to an `app`.

+Note: Route paths are immutable.
+If you need to change them, the appropriate approach is to add a new route with the modified path.

 #### image (string)

-`Image` is the name or registry URL that references to a valid container image located locally or in a remote registry (if provided any registry address).
+`image` is the name or registry URL that references to a valid container image located locally or in a remote registry (if provided any registry address).

 If no registry is provided and image is not available locally the API will try pull it from a default public registry.